veggiemonk/awesome-docker/README.md

 * [OctoLinker](https://github.com/OctoLinker/browser-extension) - A browser extension for GitHub that makes the image name in a `Dockerfile` clickable and redirect you to the related Docker Hub page.
 * [docker-replay](https://github.com/bcicen/docker-replay) Generate `docker run`command and options from running containers
 * [dext-docker-registry-plugin](https://github.com/vutran/dext-docker-registry-plugin) - Search the Docker Registry with the Dext smart launcher.
+* [Docker-sync](http://docker-sync.io/) - Tool from [@EugenMayer](https://github.com/EugenMayer) to improve performance when using Docker on Mac OS X and your volume has several folders and files like gulp projects for instance.

 ## Continuous Integration / Continuous Delivery